 Babies - Toddlers have a quiet and safe place to play and learn in our upstairs nursery.
 Rooms are divided and labeled according to the child's age and level of development.
-There is also a private nursing room and bathroom with a changing table available upstairs.

 At pick-up, parents will always need to provide the matching identification sticker that they received at check-in.
 Once parents present their child’s sticker, a Kidtown leader will match the parent’s sticker with the child’s and give the parent a Homelink.
 Homelinks are written by Kidtown staff and provide a summary of the lesson your child learned that morning.
 Included are questions that you can ask your child about the lesson and a scripture memory verse for the family to work on each week.
 If parents miss Gatherings or misplace their Homelinks, they can find them online with other sermon resources.

 FREQUENTLY ASKED QUESTIONS: